Saturday, November 29, 2014

 “There’s something to that, but the story that he presents is pretty shaky.
 I mean, ninety-five percent, roughly, of human history is in hunter-gatherer societies.
 He claims that they were very violent and brutal, but the specialists on the topic don’t agree with him.
 There’s work by some of the leading people who work on indigenous societies—Brian Ferguson, Douglas Fry, Stephen Cory—they just claim [that Pinker’s notion about hunter-gatherers is] completely false” (Chomsky, 2017)

-One was about children's adjustment and development as a function of emotional relationships with their parents.
-Inspriration was Diana Baumrind's research about parents influence on children's mental development (Baumrind, 1966).
+About 15 years ago, I started two studies, and supervised a bachelor thesis in law.
+One was about children's emotional and social adjustment and cognitive development as a function of emotional relationships with the respective parent.
+The Inspiration was Diana Baumrind's research about parents' influence on children's mental development (Baumrind, 1966).
+The results from the first showed that:

-The second was about how court personnel adjudicate custody disputes (1990-2001; n~1400).
-The results showed that (1) children who grow up with both parents or with their father have better emotional and social adjustment compared to children who grow up with a mother:
+1. children who grow up with both parents or with their father have better emotional and social adjustment compared to children who grow up with a mother:

 “A compilation of 28 studies on the effects of father absence on children's cognitive ability (Shinn, 1978), indicates that father absence as a function of divorce is negatively related to children's intellectual competence; which has also been demonstrated in previous studies (Blanchard & Biller, 1971; Crescimbeni, 1965; Ferri, 1976; Hetherington et al., 1978, 1982; Radin, 1976; Radin et al., 1994; Santrock, 1972; Sutton–Smith et al ., 1978).
 Shinn (1978) argues that the results of the compilation study are consistent with the hypothesis that children's interaction with parents forms a platform for cognitive development, and that a reduction in this interaction inhibits cognitive development” (s.
 2).